 Prevention of Oligomenorrhea

-Oligomenorrhea can only be avoided in women with a low body fat to weight ratio that prevents them from having a regular menstrual cycle.
+Oligomenorrhea can only be avoided in women with a low body fat to weight ratio that prevents them from having a regular cycle.
 Female athletes have to do less vigorous training exercises and follow a healthy balanced diet to prevent oligomenorrhea.

 Oligomenorrhea is not preventable when caused by hormonal factors, but they can usually be treated.